'Game of Thrones' star on finale backlash: "It feels a bit ungrateful"

 Read more: The Winds Of Winter: release date, pre-release chapters, returning characters and everything we know

-“The fact that some people were so disappointed is because everything before that was so good,” Van Outen began in an interview with Insider.
+“The fact that some people were so disappointed is because everything before that was so good,” van Houten began in an interview with Insider.

 “So it feels a bit ungrateful.
 You’ve had such great times and then yeah, you’re going to be disappointed because it’s not going to go exactly how you anticipated.”